 Since I started my own meditation practice 20 years go, I’ve found that while many people have tremendous interest in and curiosity about the style of meditation called mindfulness and about meditation in general, most have not been exposed to truly useful information.
 Some have tried a form of meditation that didn’t suit them and abandoned the practice, assuming they were the problem.
 Others may have a vague idea about what meditation is but no strong sense of what value it could have for them or which kind of practice they would find genuinely interesting and helpful.
 A few have had profound experiences but no context to put them in and no idea they can cultivate an environment for those rich and meaningful moments to occur more frequently and with greater depth in their life.”

 Here are some common misconceptions:

 Q. Isn’t meditation about getting rid of your thoughts?
 My mind is too active.
 I’ve tried and I’m not good at it.

-A. Many forms of meditation are about working with circumstances exactly as they are.
+A. Mindfulness meditation is about working with circumstances exactly as they are.
 You can even focus on your busy mind to enhance your skills.
-PGZ live events are another way to circumvent this challenge by giving you a way to practice while your mind is engaged in an activity you love.
-Pop Go Zen events help you get the most out of listening and teach you a useful skill for the rest of your life, heightening something you already love to do.
+PGZ gives you a way to practice while your mind is engaged in any activity.
+Pop Go Zen helps you get the most out of any experience and teach you a useful skill for the rest of your life.

 Q. Doesn’t meditation require you to be still for long periods of time?
 I’m a really active person and that doesn’t appeal to me.